Scalable Gaussian Process Inference with Stan: Introduction

+Despite its popularity, a library for scalable GP inference is lacking for the probabilistic programming framework \proglang{Stan} \citep{Carpenter2017}.
+Here, we discuss the implementation of two scalable approaches in \proglang{Stan} which can be easily integrated using the language's \code{\#include} directive.
+Building on \proglang{Stan} has distinct advantages: First, performant general purpose inference algorithms are implemented and well tested, including ADVI, penalized maximum likelihood estimation, and advanced HMC samplers with automatic hyperparameter tuning.
+Second, GPs can be used as components in larger hierarchical models without having to adapt or extend the library.
+Third, \proglang{Stan} supports automatic differentiation obviating the need for implementing gradients manually.
+Finally, \proglang{Stan} has an engaged community whose members support one another in building statistical models, including extensive expertise in GPs.

-Here, we discuss the implementation of two scalable approaches in \proglang{Stan} which can be easily integrated using \proglang{Stan}'s \code{\#include} directive.
-First, in \cref{sec:graph}, we present an implementation of GPs on directed acyclic graphs which can encode structured dependencies between observations and generalizes nearest-neighbor approximations.
-Second, in \cref{sec:fourier}, we use Fourier methods to evaluate the GP likelihood exactly for observations on a regular grid in one and two dimensions.
+In \cref{sec:stan}, we provide a brief introduction to \proglang{Stan} and the \pkg{cmdstanpy} \citep{cmdstanpy} interface for \proglang{Python}.
+In \cref{sec:graph}, we present an implementation of GPs on directed acyclic graphs which can encode structured dependencies between observations and generalizes nearest-neighbor approximations.
+In \cref{sec:fourier}, we demonstrate how to use Fourier methods to evaluate the GP likelihood exactly for observations on a regular grid in one and two dimensions.
 Both implementations are designed to dovetail with \proglang{Stan}'s design philosophy, facilitating their integration into larger models.
+In \cref{sec:getting-started}, we demonstrate how to use the package with a simple example in both \proglang{Python} and \proglang{R}.
 We consider a benchmark problem and discuss the importance of different parameterizations for performant inference in \cref{sec:benchmark}.
-Furthermore, we demonstrate the utility of both approaches with two examples: Inferring the density of trees in a 50 ha plot in Panama \citep{Condit2019} and predicting passenger numbers on the London Underground network.
+Furthermore, we demonstrate the utility of both approaches with two examples: Inferring the density of trees in a 50~ha plot in Panama \citep{Condit2019} and predicting passenger numbers on the London Underground transportation network.
 We summarize our contributions in \cref{sec:discussion} and discuss how the package can be employed to build more complex models.